Street lights

 The 2 main reasons street lights stop working are:

-• faulty equipment in the street light, such as a broken bulb
+• Faulty equipment in the street light, such as a failed lamp/LED, or a failed fuse.

 • problems with the electricity supply.